fsharp/fsharp.org/guides/data-access/index.md

  * [FSharp.Data](http://fsharp.github.io/FSharp.Data/) - The F# Data library (FSharp.Data.dll) implements functionality to access data in your F# applications and scripts.

-   It implements F# type providers for working with structured file formats (CSV, JSON and XML) and for accessing the WorldBank and Freebase data.
-It also includes helpers for parsing JSON files and for sending HTTP requests.
+   It implements F# type providers for working with structured file formats (CSV, HTML, JSON and XML) and for accessing the WorldBank and Freebase services.
+It also includes helpers for parsing CSV, HTML and JSON files and for sending HTTP requests.

  * [Json.NET](http://json.codeplex.com/) - "Serialize All Things"